 The Vein Guys will provide a consultation and an in-office venous ultrasound test.
 If you test positive for vein disease, Medicare and most insurance companies will cover the cost of the consultation, venous reflux test and varicose vein treatments.
 However, most insurance companies require a 6-week to 3-month period of “conservative management” before the Venefit™ Procedure (formerly called the VNUS Closure™ procedure) can be scheduled.
 We will work with you to develop a conservative management plan which may include elevating your legs, minimizing prolonged periods of standing or sitting and wearing compression stockings.

-The Vein Guys accept Medicare and most major insurance plans, however we do not accept Medicaid.
+The Vein Guys accept Medicare and most major insurance plans.

 Spider veins are close to the skins surface and may look thin and wispy like spider webs or thick and squiggly like branches.
 They are similar to varicose veins, only thinner.
 Although we tend to think of spider veins as a cosmetic problem, many times there is an underlying medical cause that has created the spider veins.
 If you have spider veins along with any other symptom of vein disease (stinging, throbbing, aching, numbness, etc.) then you may have an underlying issue.
 An evaluation and an ultrasound test can establish if spider veins are cosmetic in nature or a result of venous insufficiency.